robatwilliams/decent-code/topics/code-fashion.md

 **Include units of measurement/magnitude in domain data types.** This empowers the domain model together with the compiler to guard against invalid calculations.
 This is akin to the use of dimensional analysis of a derived physics equation's input and output units in order to verify that it was derived correctly.
 It also removes the need for including the unit (e.g. MWh) in property/variable names.

-**Extract constants for magic numbers, generally.** There are some cases where doing so adds noise, such as for zero.
+**Extract constants for magic numbers, generally.** There are however some cases where doing so adds noise, such as for zero.

 ## Methods